Introduction to DevOps Methodology

 5. Test the Deployed Resources: Testing is an important phase for Quality assurance of the deployed code in the test servers.

-6. Package the artifacts: There can b a phase involved which will package the production-ready deployable artifacts which can be shared across through various channels.
+6. Package the Artifacts: There can be a phase involved which will package the production-ready deployable artifacts which can be shared across through various channels.

 7. Version-Release Cycle: This includes enhancements and new version releases lifecycle.